abasko/linkedhashmap/README.md

 Persistent LinkedHashMap
 ========================

-Haskell implementation of Java (Concurrent)LinkedHashMap.
+Haskell implementation of Java LinkedHashMap.

 Underlying HashMap is based on Data.HashMap.Strict.